Rogue wave: Subsequent research

 In 2004, the ESA MaxWave project identified more than 10 individual giant waves above 25 m in height during a short survey period of three weeks in a limited area of the South Atlantic.
-The ESA's ERS satellites have helped to establish the widespread existence of these "rogue" waves.
 By 2007, it was further proven via satellite radar studies that waves with crest-to-trough heights of 20 to 30 m occur far more frequently than previously thought.
 Rogue waves are now known to occur in all of the world's oceans many times each day.

 Rogue waves are now accepted as a common phenomenon.
 Professor Akhmediev of the Australian National University has stated that 10 rogue waves exist in the world's oceans at any moment.
-Some researchers have speculated that roughly three of every 10,000 waves on the oceans achieve rogue status, yet in certain spots – such as coastal inlets and river mouths – these extreme waves can make up three of every 1,000 waves, because wave energy can be focused.
+Some researchers have speculated that roughly three of every 10,000 waves on the oceans achieve rogue status, yet in certain spots—such as coastal inlets and river mouths—these extreme waves can make up three of every 1,000 waves, because wave energy can be focused.

 Rogue waves may also occur in lakes.
 A phenomenon known as the "Three Sisters" is said to occur in Lake Superior when a series of three large waves forms.
-The second wave hits the ship's deck before the first wave clears.
-The third incoming wave adds to the two accumulated backwashes and suddenly overloads the ship deck with tons of water.
+The second wave hits the ship's deck before the first wave clears, and the third incoming wave adds to the two accumulated backwashes and suddenly overloads the ship deck with large amounts of water.
 The phenomenon is one of various theorized causes of the sinking of the SS Edmund Fitzgerald on Lake Superior in November 1975.

-Serious studies of the phenomenon of rogue waves only started after the 1995 Draupner wave and have intensified since about 2005.
-One of the remarkable features of the rogue waves is that they always appear from nowhere and quickly disappear without a trace.
-Recent research has suggested that "super-rogue waves", which are up to five times the average sea state, could also exist.
-"Rogue wave" has now become a near-universal term used by scientists to describe isolated, large-amplitude waves that occur more frequently than expected for normal, Gaussian-distributed, statistical events.
-Rogue waves appear to be ubiquitous in nature and are not limited to the oceans.
-They appear in other contexts and recently have been reported in liquid helium, in nonlinear optics, and in microwave cavities.
-Marine researchers universally now accept that these waves belong to a specific kind of sea wave, not taken into account by conventional models for sea wind waves.